 - 100+ lbs (45+ kg): 2 tablespoons

-These measurements are for a guideline only and may not be adequate or safe for all dogs.
+These measurements are to be used as a guideline only and may not be adequate or safe for all dogs.
 It is up to you as a pet owner to seek the professional advice of your local veterinarian for the best dosage to provide your four-legged friend to ensure a safe amount.

 Tablet Robitussin Dosage for Dogs

-Pet owners may prefer tablet Robitussin to save on the mess and hassle of administering liquid medication to their pets.
+Pet owners may prefer tablet-form Robitussin to save on the mess and hassle of administering liquid medication to their pets.